-An decrease of minority deals has been spotted in 2018.
-Out of $\notin$ 3.5bn, a rough $\notin$ 257m are accounted to minority deals.
+An substantial increase of minority deals has been spotted in 2019 in number and value.
+Out of \leqslant 48,8 bn, a rough \leqslant 990m are accounted to minority deals.
 Both structures (minority investments with minority partners protection and debt-like investments) are typically used, without any one to be clearly prevailing, since these depend to a big extent on the factual circumstances, as well as, financial sponsor's policy.